-- Put on a clean pair of Nitrile gloves.
-If you are at the same plot, gloves can be re-used between X,Y locations after rinsing with DI water to remove coarse debris and drying thoroughly.
+- 1. Put on a clean pair of Nitrile gloves.
+At the same plot, gloves can be re-used after rinsing with DI water to remove coarse debris and drying thoroughly.
 Do NOT reuse gloves between plots. - 2.
-Assess the X,Y location for sampling suitability, defined as a location where one or two cores is likely to produce sufficient soil material for all samples and subsamples. - a.
-Look for obvious visual impediments are there disturbances, live or dead woody vegetation, large rocks, or other features within a 0.5 m radius of the X,Y location that will prohibit sampling? - b.
+Assess the location for sampling suitability: - a.
+Are there obvious disturbances, vegetation, large rocks, insect colonies or other features that would impede sampling within a 0.5 m radius of the X, Y location? - b.
+In Tower plots, does the coordinate fall within 2 m of the perimeter of a ground or elevated litter trap? - c.
 Locations covered in standing water will also need to be assessed for suitability by probing.
-Use a sterilized long, clean pin flag or stake to gently probe in the 0.5 m radius of the X,Y location.
-Determine whether there are unseen impediments to sampling. - c.
-If the location is deemed suitable, prepare to sample. - d.
-If the location is deemed unsuitable, reject it.
-Record why on the coordinate list and move to the next potential X,Y location.
-Repeat until a suitable location is found, attempting up to five X,Y coordinates per subplot.
-Do not spend more than 1 hour trying to find a suitable location in a single subplot.
+Use a sterilized long, clean pin flag or stake to gently probe in the 0.5 m radius of the X, Y location.
+Determine whether there are unseen impediments to sampling. - 3.
+If any of the above conditions are met, reject the location and record why on the soil coordinate list.
+Move to the next potential X, Y location.
+Repeat until a suitable location is found.